My adventure into the world of Medcomms and Lucid’s Futures Academy

 My first foray into the world of Med Comms has been an exciting, intense and rewarding experience.
 We have covered a dizzying array of topics, introducing us to the pharmaceutical industry landscape and how Med Comms fits into it.
 We also explored what it means to be a medical writer or an account handler; the last eight weeks have given me the tools necessary to springboard into my two placements − the next step of the Futures programme.

 Although I am still on the fence about whether to go down the medical writing route or move to the accounts side, I am incredibly thankful to have had this opportunity, and very much look forward to seeing what the future holds.

-- Lucid Group strengthens its scientific leadership and client service team with two new hires
+- Lucid Group supercharges its client services team with four spellbinding new hires